 You can have a hard time falling asleep with a dripping faucet.
 It is hard to tell when it will stop.
 Aside from having trouble falling asleep, it can also affect your water bill.
 There are hundreds of gallons of water wasted each year because of a dripping faucet.
 Washers can become torn, stiff or dislodged over time.
 The sign of wear can cause your faucet to create a tiny trickle, which creates the annoying drip.
 Washers can be replaced on your own.

 However, the job that it entails can be challenging and will require specialized tools.
 You need to leave the job to a professional plumber for better results.
 If a dripping faucet has not been addressed for quite a long time, the valve seat will become corroded or worn.
 Only a plumber can tackle this kind of issue.
+And, if still, that doesn’t work, then we will advise you to go for a new kitchen faucet for better results.

 Low water pressure